FAQ: Training Programs

 The Green School program and courses are offered through the Office of Engagement & Extension at Colorado State University, an accredited institution, which ensures that the course/program has gone through a comprehensive process that evaluates content quality.
 Our courses are all developed by faculty, staff and specialists employed by CSU and all course content is peer-reviewed; however, our noncredit programming is not accredited separately from the university accreditation.

 If I complete Green School now, can I become a CMG later?

 We regularly have folks that complete the Certified Colorado Gardener program and then at a later date apply for the CMG program in their local county.
 This is an option within 3 years of successfully completing the Certified Colorado Gardener Green School training.
 We do not provide refunds for the price difference if you choose to become a CMG later but you will have access to complete two additional required courses (Vegetables & CMG Program Intro) plus the option to re-take all other online training classes.
 Additionally, we offer loads of continuing education classes to all CMG volunteers annually both at the state and local level.

 Interested in applying to become a CMG?

-You can find out more about this process and apply online (some counties are open NOW but close soon!) at http://ColoradoMasterGardener.org > click on “About” and “Become a Master Gardener” – If you’d like to find out more about your local county program you can see contact information on our website.
+You can find out more about this process at http://ColoradoMasterGardener.org > click on “About” and “Become a Master Gardener” – If you’d like to find out more about your local county program you can see contact information on our website.

 How do Short Courses work?

 Each short course includes 5 individual classes.
 We have 4 different short course options: